 How can we enjoy traditional holiday foods while still taking care of our health?
 We can start by implementing some of the tips below.

 Eat a minimum of three meals a day.

 Eating three meals a day will help prevent excessive hunger during the day, help prevent food cravings and provide adequate energy to get through the busy days during the holidays.

 Do not skip meals.

-Skipping meals can lead to a dramatic increase in our hunger levels and can make it very challenging to practice portion control and have good judgement over food selections.
+Skipping meals can lead to a dramatic increase in our hunger levels.
+This can make it very challenging to practice portion control and have good judgment over food selections.

 Do not deprive yourselves of your favorite foods.

 But do practice portion control.

 Our stomachs let us know when we feel just satisfied, very satisfied, full and overly stuffed.
 Try to stop eating when you feel either just satisfied or very satisfied.

 Bring a healthy side dish to gatherings.